emericg/WatchFlower/docs/cgdn1-ble-api.md

 ## Advertisement data

-JQJCY01YM broadcast `service data` with 16 bits service UUID `0xFE95` .
+CGDN1 broadcast sensor values over `service data` with the `0xFDCD` 16 bits service UUID.

 Check out the [MiBeacon](mibeacon-ble-api.md) protocol page to get more information on advertisement data for this device.